 - Transparency: Companies demonstrate robust transparency in the implementation of VDF commitments, resulting in measurable reductions in deforestation and illegality across the beef and soy sectors in the target geographies.

 - Aligning Capital: Financial institutions channel a meaningful increase of capital toward VDF-related practices in target geographies.

 Our grantees have been setting improved sourcing standards, establishing effective and verifiable traceability systems, and encouraging the adoption of better production practices for soy and beef.
-Ultimately, we believe this work will contribute to the elimination of the loss and degradation of Earth’s tropical and sub-tropical forest ecosystems.
+The Forests and Agriculture Initiative is interlinked with and designed to complement our Ocean and Seafood Markets Initiative and our Conservation and Financial Markets Initiative.
+Ultimately, we believe our agricultural markets work will contribute to the elimination of the loss and degradation of Earth’s tropical and sub-tropical forest ecosystems.

 A collaboration for forests and agriculture

 To help achieve these outcomes, the following partners with specialized areas of expertise form a collaboration to focus a significant amount of the initiative's strategy and resources: National Wildlife Federation (GBMF5222), The Nature Conservancy (GBMF5220), World Wildlife Fund (GBMF5219) and the Moore Foundation.